SymfonyCasts/asset-mapper/sfcasts/deploy-performance.md

 of the files then go to "Headers".
 I'll make this a bit bigger.
 Okay, see this "Content-Encoding" response header? *That's* compression.
 This "br" stands for something called Brotli, which is more delicious than it sounds.
-Brotli is an advanced compression engine.
+Brotli is an advanced compression format.
 The other common value is `gzip`.
 So all of our static files *are* already being compressed!
 We get that for *free* with Platform.sh, so we can check that item off our list.
 Check your deploy system or web server docs for details on how to do this in *your* situation.